LiLabAtVT/I2GDS2025/Group4/README.md

 log "Reference: $REF"
 mkdir -p "$OUTPUT_DIR"

-#input previous trim_galore output files and run a loop using BWA to create SAM files that will be converted to BAM files then zip them
+#Input previous trim_galore output files and run a loop using BWA to create SAM files that will be converted to BAM files then zip them
 for FILE in "$INPUT_DIR"/*_trimmed.fq.gz; do
   [ -e "$FILE" ] || { log "No trimmed FASTQ found in $INPUT_DIR"; break; }
   SAMPLE=$(basename "$FILE" _trimmed.fq.gz)